cloudnative-pg/cloudnative-pg/docs/src/crd.md

 ## Backup configuration

-You can configure backup settings of an entire cluster through the following parameters available in the `backup` section of the `spec` key of the manifest:
+You can configure backup settings of an entire cluster through the following parameters available in the `backup` section of the `spec` key of the manifest.
+This section allows many backup methods to be configured but for now we are only supporting the `barmanObjectStore` method, having the following parameters:

 - `s3Credentials`: credentials used to upload backup data to the object store
 - `destinationPath`: the path where to store the backup (i.e. s3://bucket/path/to/folder),